ticky/mojibaka/README.md

 ### 📏 `detectScale`

-Returns the size of the emoji compared to text.
+Returns the size of the emoji compared to text, as a float, rounded to one decimal place.
 Useful for compensating for size differences between different browser implementations.

 ## ⚠️ Caveats